lpp-crypto/PCF-cryptanalysis/implementations/README.md

 The expected structures of `x` and `k` are not identical due to the inner workings of these functions.
 In order to handle the unusual form they may take, we also implemented our pseudo-random generators that output different types of data, from single bits to subsets of an integer interval.

 To see how to use each wsPRF, we also provide various sets of parameters for each of them in the [tests](./tests) folder, along with examples of how to setup each of them.

+Up-to-date implementation can be found on the git repository corresponding to this project on [github](https://github.com/lpp-crypto/PCF-cryptanalysis/tree/main/implementations).

 ## Installation

-You can `cd` to the directory containing this README file and then run the following command to install this module in your SAGE installation.
+Move using `cd` to the directory containing this README file and then run the following command to install this module in SAGE.

 ``` shell
 sage -pip install .
 ```

+## Usage

+To see how each wsPRF can used, and in particular how to instantiate them with the relevant format for the random data, you can check the corresponding tests in the [corresponding folder](./tests).

 ## Files